KingricharVD/Astra-Coin/documentation/STAKING.md

 # Staking

 ## Definition
-Divi's equivalent to Bitcoin’s Proof of Work is Proof of Stake, and instead of Bitcoin’s mining, Divi has staking.
-Rather than needing vast amounts of computer power to secure the network,  “Coin Age" enables Divi's security protocols.
+Astra's equivalent to Bitcoin’s Proof of Work is Proof of Stake, and instead of Bitcoin’s mining, Astra has staking.
+Rather than needing vast amounts of computer power to secure the network,  “Coin Age" enables Astra's security protocols.
 We find the Coin Age by multiplying the number of coins by the “age” of these coins, i.e. the amount of time between now and the last transaction using said coins.

 Generally speaking, PoS is solving the same hashing problem as PoW, but hashes are built from Coin Age and existing UTXOs (Unspent Transaction Outputs) not from running a mining rig.